yavuz69/ansible-phonebook-project/README.md

 # Project-Ansible-Phonebook : Web Page Application (Mysql-Nodejs-Flask) deployed on EC2's with Ansible

+This project aims to create a phonebook application in Python and deploy it as a web application using Flask.
+Additionally, it involves removing Elastic Compute Cloud (EC2) instances using Terraform and configuring these EC2 instances using Ansible.

 ## Learning Outcomes

 At the end of this hands-on training, students will be able to;